stijn-dejongh/lovecraft_public_domain/raw_converts/mb.md

 green of the hills and groves and the blue of the bog, where on a far islet a strange olden ruin glistened spectrally.
 That sunset was very beautiful, but the peasants at Ballylough had warned me against it and said that Kilderry had become accursed, so that I almost shuddered to see the high turrets of the castle gilded with fire.
-Barry&rsquo;s motor had met me at the Ballylough station, for Kilderry is off the railway.
+Barry's motor had met me at the Ballylough station, for Kilderry is off the railway.
 The villagers had shunned the car and the driver from the north, but had whispered to me with pale faces when they saw I was going to Kilderry.
 And that night, after our reunion, Barry told me why.